TV Tropes Needs Your Help

 - In The Seeds of Death all the male technicians wear hideous, shapeless jumpsuits.
 Miss Kelly, on the other hand, gets figure-hugging Future Spandex.

 - Cited, although in not as few words, by the production team as the reason for the Cyber-kini in the Torchwood episode "Cyberwoman".

 - Stargate Atlantis episode "Critical Mass," not clothing, but hair.
 A recurring guest star playing a female Marine, Lieutenant Cadman, while in uniform on-duty, spends the entire episode with fairly-long hair hanging loose.
-Director audio commentary on the season set discs says this was done because it looked good.
-Never mind the fact that a real military female would never have her hair that way on-duty.
+Director audio commentary on the season set discs says this was done because it looked good; a real military female would never have her hair that way on-duty.
 Given they were frequently asked to cut Amanda Tapping's hair when it got too long on SG-1 one wonders why they didn't feel the need here.

-- Teyla usually wears standard military dress when off-world, it's just her civvies that abide by the law of Bare Your Midriff.
+- Teyla usually wears standard military dress when off-world, but her civvies abide by the law of Bare Your Midriff.